 How Your Credit Score is Calculated

-To make informed financial decisions and boost your credit score, it’s crucial to understand the factors that shape your credit score.
+To make informed financial decisions and boost your credit score, you need to understand the factors that shape your credit score.
 Knowing the underlying components not only helps you understand your score but also equips you to enhance it, especially if you’re gearing up to secure a loan.

 Payment History